 Use USDA’s MyPlate to balance your diet.
 Choose a variety of foods that are rich in nutrients.
 Keep in mind that the amount of food you should consume from the 5 food groups each day does vary.
 Your sex, age, and level of activity all determine your portions.
 Talk to your doctor about your diet.
 They can make suggestions based on your health and any conditions you may have.
 Certain programs and apps can help you track your food intake.
 Some will balance your food intake with your exercise output.

-Almost everyone should do some sort of physical activity every day.
+Almost everyone should get some physical activity each day.
 Check with your doctor if you a health problem that may prevent or limit this.
 On average, children should be active for at least 60 minutes each day.
 Adults should be active for at least 150 minutes each week.
 Exercise for both kids and adults should include a mix of moderate and vigorous intensity.
 Aim to do a variety of activities to maximize your health benefits.

 - Aerobics, such as running, biking, or swimming.